 A 360˚ oral history project that explores the sanctity of community space.

-‘Coldharbour’ is a 360 degree oral history project that explores the history of Coldharbour Lane in Brixton from 1948 to 2018.
-Coldharbour Lane and the buildings on it carry enormous symbolic relevance for the community: it has been the site of massive post-war immigration and of famous protests for equality; it is the birthplace of the sound systems that inspired much modern British music; it has been home for famous artists, writers and poets.
+‘Coldharbour’ is a 360˚ oral history project that explores the history of Coldharbour Lane in Brixton from 1948 to 2018.
+Coldharbour Lane and the buildings on it carry enormous symbolic relevance for the community: it has been the site of massive post-war migration and famous protests for equality; it is the birthplace of a music culture that inspired popular music around the world; it has been home for famous artists, writers and poets.
 The stories of people who have lived and worked along Coldharbour Lane tell us much about the social, political and cultural evolution of Britain over the past 70 years, yet they remain largely under-explored.

-In partnership with the University of the Arts London, the Lambeth Archives and Brixton Library, the Coldharbour Project is giving the local community an opportunity to produce 360 degree films based on oral history testimony that will give this heritage new life.
+In partnership with the University of the Arts London, the Lambeth Archives and Brixton Library, the Coldharbour Project is enabling the local community to produce 360˚ films based on oral history testimony that will give this heritage new life.

 The Coldharbour Oral History Project is supported by the National Lottery Heritage Fund.

 The Coldharbour Project is about community.
-For the whole of 2019, we are offering free workshops, mentoring and production experience for local people in Brixton to get involved in the project and learn new skills.
+For the whole of 2019, we offered free workshops, mentoring and production experiences for local people in Brixton to get involved in the project and learn new skills.
+Workshops were free to attend and covered every aspect of the project development process from research, archiving, recording oral histories and story development to 360 degree filmmaking and exhibition curation.

 Throughout the Coldharbour project we have been running workshops and community events to engage as many people as possible in the process.
 Take a look at the events we have been running and sign up to join Coldharbour over the next few months.